-And on the background, Autopilot is working on security policies and installing the apps which are set on required.
+And in the background, Autopilot is working on security policies and installing the apps which are set on required.
 Click on Show details for more information.
-This view has been set by the profile of enrollment result page.
+This view has been set by the profile of the enrollment result page.

 Autopilot part is done and now you have to set up a PIN.

-Enter the code which you have received by a SMS or phone call.
+Enter the code which you have received with a SMS or phone call.
 Click Next.